facebookresearch/hydra/demos/99_hydra_configuration/workdir/README.md

 ## Customized workdir

-This example customizes the working directroy in both run and sweeps using the following config snippet:
+This example customizes the working directory in both run and sweeps using the following config snippet:

 ```yaml
 hydra: